SuperDARN/pydarn/docs/dev/pytest.md

 ## Unit Testing

 Unit testing in pyDARN is a way to check that pydarn is running correctly with any new changes to the code.
 These tests are meant to be simple and short to only test input (parameter) changes to ensure the code does not fail.
 Exceptions can also be tested to make sure it fails correctly.
 Please note testing in pyDARN is for validity (code runs as it should) but not validation (outputting accurate plots).
-Validation testing is done by users who understanding the scientific accuracy the plots represent.
+Validation testing is done by users who understand the scientific accuracy the plots represent.

 pyDARN uses [`pytest`](https://docs.pytest.org/en/6.2.x/) for unit testing.